Fairness Concepts for Indivisible Items with Externalities: GFS and Public Decision Making

-In this section, we discuss a more general `public decision making' problem introduced by \citet{CFS17a}, which generalizes fair division of indivisible items under externalities.
-An instance $I^{P}$ of public decision making consists of a set of agents $N$ and a set of issues/items $A$.
-Each issue $a \in A$ is associated with a set of choices $a^T$, one of which needs to be selected.
-For each choice $a^t \in a^T$ of issue $a$, each agent $i$ derives a value $V_i(a^t)$.
+An instance $I^{P}$ of public decision making consists of a set of agents $N$ and a set of issues $A$.
+Each issue $a \in A$ is associated with a set of choices $a^T$, exactly one of which needs to be selected.
+For each choice $a^t \in a^T$ of issue $a$, each agent~$i$ derives a value $V_i(a^t)$, where we reuse the notation $V_i$ in a slightly different way than in fair allocation under externalities.
 An allocation $\pi$ of instance $I^P$ is a set of choices for all issues; let $\pi(a)$ denote the choice made for issue $a$.
-The value agent $i$ receives from allocation $\pi$ is $V_i(\pi) = \sum_{a\in A} V_i(\pi(a))$.
+The value that agent $i$ receives from allocation $\pi$ is $V_i(\pi) = \sum_{a\in A} V_i(\pi(a))$.

+A fair allocation problem with additive externalities can be reduced to an equivalent public decision making problem as follows: Each item $a$ is viewed as an issue and associated with exactly $n$ choices, where each choice corresponds to an agent to whom the item could be given.
+For public decision making, the number of choices is flexible, whereas for fair allocation with externalities, the number of choices is equal to the number of agents $n$.

+\citet{CFS17a} proposed the following concept for the public decision making problem, which requires that each agent $i$ should receive at least $1/n$ of the maximum value she can get from all of the issues.\footnote{ In their paper, this concept is simply called proportionality, but we refer to it as PROP-Max to distinguish it from another variant of proportionality that we will discuss later.} For each issue~$a$, let $V_i^{max}(a) = \max_{a^t\in a^T} V_i(a^t)$